JamieShi/C-Notes/Lec14 Inheritance.md

 `throw s;`

-- if  the caught exception was actually a subtype of SomExp, the exception object is sliced
+- if  the caught exception was actually a sub type of SomeExp, the exception object is sliced
 - we are throwing the sliced object

 vs